 Use a rubber spatula to spread the batter into the prepared baking pan, smoothing the top.
 Bake at 350 degrees for 50 to 60 minutes, until the bread is a rich, golden brown and a toothpick or skewer inserted in the center comes out crumb-free.

-For the Lemon Syrup: As the bread is baking, heat the fresh lemon juice and sugar over medium heat until boiling, stirring constantly until the sugar is dissolved; reduce heat to low and stir for one more minute.
+As the bread is baking, heat the fresh lemon juice and sugar over medium heat until boiling, stirring constantly until the sugar is dissolved; reduce heat to low and stir for 1 more minute.

 Once the bread is done baking, remove from oven and place pan on a wire cooling rack.
 Using a pastry brush, immediately brush the hot syrup all over the top of the bread, coating generously.